Harper, Schwarber, Castellanos power Phillies past Diamondbacks 5-3 in Game 1 of NLCS

 “That’s what he does at the start of the game,” Phillies manager Rob Thomson said.
 “He can put the other team on their heels a little bit and get the lead.
 And we added on tonight.”

-Four pitches later, Harper homered — the first time in 127 postseason games Philadelphia went deep twice in the first inning.
+Four pitches later, Harper homered to right-center — the first time in 127 postseason games Philadelphia went deep twice in the first inning.

 “I think they just ambushed him,” Diamondbacks manager Torey Lovullo said.